A Midsummer Meme's Dream: Investigating Market Manipulations in the Meme Coin Ecosystem: Tokenomics and Price Growth

 \subsubsection{Market Capitalization}

 Market capitalization, calculated by multiplying the circulating supply of a token by its current price, is a key indicator of the market value of a project.
-Among the meme coins we analyzed, the median market cap is just \$4,100, highlighting their highly speculative nature.
-Interestingly, a few meme coin projects report extremely high market capitalizations.
+Among the meme coins we analyzed, the median market cap is just \$4,100, highlighting their low market cap and highly speculative nature.

+\mypara{Cases of High Market Caps with Low Liquidity}: A few meme coin projects report extremely high market cap.
 While some well-known tokens, such as Dogecoin (\$53 billion), Shiba Inu (\$15 billion), and Pepe (\$8 billion), have substantial and legitimate market value, these are rare exceptions in a space often marked by value manipulation.
 For example, \textit{catgirl a} claims an implausible market cap of \$151 billion despite having almost no liquidity, suggesting how unreliable market capitalization can be as a standalone metric for meme coins.
 Upon investigating the 47 meme coins reporting market caps above \$1 billion, we detect significant evidence of market manipulation.
 More than half have liquidity under \$1,000, and 88.1\% show liquidity below 0.1\% of their reported market cap.
 This discrepancy points to a common tactic: inflating token prices through small, strategic trades in low-liquidity environments, a form of manipulation detailed in Sec.~\ref{subsec:price_inflation}.

-Regarding the cross-chain analysis, Fig.~\ref{fig:marketcap_boxplot} suggests consistent temporal patterns in market cap across all blockchains: newer tokens (those created in $Q4_{2024}$) present dramatically higher market caps compared to older ones.
-Specifically, Base shows the highest median market capitalization for recent tokens at \$882,507, followed by Ethereum at \$443,688 and Solana at \$214,981.
-BSC tokens remain significantly lower at \$12,223, approximately one order of magnitude below their counterparts on other blockchains.

-This strong preference for newly launched tokens is more consistent across blockchains than pricing patterns, suggesting that token novelty may be a stronger driver of investor capital allocation than the underlying blockchain infrastructure.
+Regarding the cross-chain analysis (Fig.~\ref{fig:marketcap_boxplot}), we found Solana and Ethereum show statistically significant increases in market cap for $Q4_2024$ tokens, with Ethereum tokens reaching a median of \$443K and Solana tokens \$214K.
+BSC shows a similar but weaker trend with $Q4_2024$ tokens at \$12K, while Base exhibits high variability without consistent temporal patterns.
+This strong preference for newly launched tokens is more consistent across blockchains than pricing patterns, suggesting that token novelty may be a stronger driver for investors than the underlying blockchain infrastructure.